What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of mathematicians is projected to grow 26 percent from 2018 to 2028, much faster than the average for all occupations.
+Employment of mathematicians is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.

 In private industry, mathematicians typically need an advanced degree, either a master’s degree or a doctorate.
 For jobs with the federal government, candidates need at least a bachelor’s degree in mathematics or significant coursework in mathematics.